srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     We will take a minute to review the `RunAsync` method, pointing out some of the key points.

-1. Witin the `RunAsync` method, notice the code containing ProvisioningDeviceClient.RegisterAsync method (shown below).
+1. Within the `RunAsync` method, notice the code containing ProvisioningDeviceClient.RegisterAsync method (shown below).

     ```csharp
     DeviceRegistrationResult result = await _provClient.RegisterAsync().ConfigureAwait(false);